IntsI/beforeidie/README.md

 This board is an extension of the [lovasoa/whitebophir](https://github.com/lovasoa/whitebophir) project.

-A demonstration server is available at [beforeidie.libraryofpeople.com](https://beforeidie.libraryofpeople.com).
+Project is available at [beforeidie.libraryofpeople.com](https://beforeidie.libraryofpeople.com).

 <!-- ## Screenshots